-- Accomplice by Inaction: When all is said and done, most Olympians were this towards Artemis and Apollo when Zeus, Hera or their legitimate children abused them.
-But this does not stop Athéna, Hestia and the muses from offering solace or Athéna to finally defy Zeus in a Crowning Moment of Awesome.
+- When all is said and done, most Olympians were this towards Artemis and Apollo when Zeus, Hera or their legitimate children abused them.
+But this does not stop Athena, Hestia and the muses from offering solace or Athéna to finally defy Zeus.

 - All There in the Manual: The bonus chapters are only available on the original website, not the ebook release.

 - Anachronism Stew: Takes place in Ancient Greece but forks and popcorn exist.
 Also Thalia refers to Echo's fragile psyche five chapters prior to the character Psyche showing up and occasionally uses modern memes.
 It's not too distracting as the story runs on Rule of Funny.